noobeio/noobe.github.io/_posts/2019-10-29-xss-to-account-takeover.md

 ```

-There appear 2 cookies named `csrf-token`, this seems to be the cause of the error earlier.
+There appear two cookies named `csrf-token`.
+This seems to be the cause of the error earlier.

-Since we don’t do anything to the cookies, all we can use here is `csrf-token` in the request header.
-But of course we must get a valid value.
+Since we don't do anything to the cookies, all we can use here is `csrf-token` in the request header.
+But of course, we must get a valid value.

-This website is built using AngularJS, there is no `csrf-token` value stored in the HTML code, and the value of the `cookie` changes with every request.
+This website is built using AngularJS, and there is no `csrf-token` value stored in the HTML code and the value of the `cookie` changes with every request.

 Wait, `always changing every request?` This means that there are times when the server sends a new `cookie` to the browser.
 So I tried to find out when that moment happened.